scarych/aom/readme.md

 #### Marker

-The `@Marker()` decorator allows you to enrich the information about the destination in the route map, specifying that for the `target` element in the chain of `middleware` preceding it there are `cursor` elements with certain `prefix` values, to which some special logic applied.
+The `@Marker()` decorator allows you to enrich the information about the destination in the route map, specifying that for the `route` element in the chain of `middleware` preceding it there are `cursor` elements with certain `prefix` values, to which some special logic applied.

 The decorator is applied to the `middleware`-function, so that the moment this middleware is used